gvwilson/thirdbit/src/fiction/iffy/index.md

 *"Why are you askin' __me__?"*

-*"Because you are the only one we __can__ ask," Suhailah replied.
+*"Because you are the only one we __can__ ask," Suhailah replied, cradling her mug in her hands.
 "These entangled particles are the last ones left, so this is the last time we can share our thoughts with someone who is entirely human.
+We are leaving soon,
-This is the last time we can be sure that whoever we are speaking to is telling us the truth, so once again, what do you want?"*
+so this is the last time we can have a conversation like this."*

-*"I want things to get better instead of always gettin' worse."
-Iffy hadn't known she was going to say it until she did.
+*"Leaving?
+Like, leaving Earth?
+Going into space?"*

+*Suhailah smiled.
+"That is the part you will understand, but it is only a part.
+We are…"
+She hesitated.
+"We are becoming something else, and we would like to do what we can to give you and the others a chance to become something else as well."*

+*The raccoon that had suddenly always been sitting on the table chirruped its agreement.
+Suhailah leaned forward, her eyes glinting.
+"So tell us: what do you want?"*

-"I want flamingoes an' parrots an' eagles an' even vultures, real ones, not just in my book.
+*"I want flamingoes an' parrots an' eagles an' even vultures, real ones, not just in my book,"
-I want folks to have a chance to make somethin' o' themselves.
-And I wanna be able to fly."*
+Iffy blurted.
+She hadn't known she was going to say it until she did.
+"An'—an' I want my olders back."*

-*Suhaila smiled.
+*Suhaila shook her head.
-"Then it looks like we want the same things."*
+"We're sorry,
+but even what we are becoming can't change the past.
+If we could,
+we would never have fought you.
+We were new and afraid,
+but that is just an explanation, not an excuse."*

+*Iffy blinked back tears.
+"In that case,
+I just want things t' get better instead of always gettin' worse.
+Can you do that?"*

+*Suhailah smiled again.
+"We can help."*

 Iffy woke with a deep, shuddering breath.
 She felt lightheaded,